learn-co-curriculum/dsc-introduction-to-keras/README.md

 ## Summary

-In this lesson, we began to introduce some of the basic components of building a neural network using Keras.
-In the upcoming lab you will begin to put these concepts into practice.
+In this lesson, we introduced some of the basic components of building a neural network using Keras.
+In the upcoming lab, you will put these concepts to practice.